pspete/psPAS/README.md

 ### Prerequisites

-- Requires Powershell v3 (minimum)
+- Powershell v5 (minimum), or PowerShell Core
 - CyberArk PAS REST API/Web Service
 - A user with which to authenticate, with appropriate Vault/Safe permissions.